matthiaszarzecki/CatBot5000/README.md

 `node bot.js`

 Hopefully at this point you see a message like "Success!
 Check your bot, it should have retweeted something."
 Check the Twitter account for your bot, and it should have retweeted a tweet with the #mediaarts hashtag.

+## Run on Autostart
+Create a `.command-file` which navigates to the folder, runs `node bot.js`, and add this to the autostart-directory.